Jens Raven

 Jens Raven (born 12 October 2005) is a professional footballer who plays as a striker for Super League club Bali United.
-Born in the Netherlands, he represents Indonesia at youth level.
+Born in the Netherlands, he represents the Indonesia national team.

 Career

 He started his career with local club SV Nootdorp until 2023, before joining Dordrecht's academy.

-On 13 July 2025, he joined Indonesian club Bali United on three-year contract.
+On 13 July 2025, he joined Bali United on three-year contract.

 International career

 Raven was called by coach Indra Sjafri to the Indonesia U20 team to participate at the 2024 Maurice Revello Tournament.

 Raven also got called up to the 2024 ASEAN U-19 Boys Championship in Surabaya.
 He scored 4 goals in the tournament, including the only goal in the final match against Thailand U19, helping the team become the champion.

 Raven got called up to the Indonesia U23 team for the 2025 ASEAN U-23 Championship.
 On 15 July 2025, Raven scored a double hattrick in his debut match for the U23 team against Brunei U23 in a 8–0 victory.

+Raven made his senior international debut for Indonesia on 27 July 2026 in a 2026 ASEAN Championship match against Cambodia, scoring a goal in a 5–1 victory.